GameAnalytics/ansible-grafana-agent/README.md

 Installs [Grafana Cloud Agent](https://github.com/grafana/agent) on RedHat/CentOS or Debian/Ubuntu servers to collect observability data and sends it to [Grafana Cloud](https://grafana.com/products/cloud/).

 This role installs and configures the latest version of [Grafana Cloud Agent](https://github.com/grafana/agent) from [GitHub releases](https://github.com/grafana/agent/releases).
-It also creates a [systemd service to manage the agent](https://grafana.com/docs/grafana-cloud/agent/agent_as_service/).
+It also creates a supervisor process, but you still need to start it.
+(Or set up to be started on boot.)

 It optionally installs [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/), which is an agent which ships the contents of local logs to [Grafana Cloud](https://grafana.com/products/cloud/) ([Loki](https://grafana.com/oss/loki/)).